 - Harvest your herbs on the same day you intend to use them, preferably just a couple of hours beforehand.
 This preserves their freshness.

-It is also important to ensure that your herbs are in tiptop condition before you harvest them.
-If your pick the leaves off before the plant has had time to establish, it could damage the plant and hamper its growth.
+It is also important to ensure that your plants are in tiptop condition before harvesting herbs If your pick the leaves off before the plant has had time to establish, it could damage the plant and hamper its growth.
 The following tips will help you maintain healthy plants that will lead to bigger yields in the long term:

 - Make sure your herbs have time to develop into healthy, robust plants before you pick the leaves off them.